DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

 ### Data storage

+### Embargo
+> A given period of time which defines when the data will be made available in an open archive.

 ### FAIR principles
  > FAIR data principles: Set of guiding principles to make data Findable, Accessible, Interoperable, and Reusable.
 [CODATA RDM Terminology (version 2023)](https://doi.org/10.5281/zenodo.10626170) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)